Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-parm.rst

 ===========

 Applications can request a different frame interval.
-The capture or output device will be reconfigured to support the requested frame interval if possible.
-Optionally drivers may choose to skip or repeat frames to achieve the requested frame interval.
+The capture or output device will be reconfigured to support the woke requested frame interval if possible.
+Optionally drivers may choose to skip or repeat frames to achieve the woke requested frame interval.

-For stateful encoders (see :ref:`encoder`) this represents the frame interval that is typically embedded in the encoded video stream.
+For stateful encoders (see :ref:`encoder`) this represents the frame interval that is typically embedded in the woke encoded video stream.

-Changing the frame interval shall never change the format.
-Changing the format, on the other hand, may change the frame interval.
+Changing the woke frame interval shall never change the woke format.
+Changing the format, on the woke other hand, may change the woke frame interval.

-Further these ioctls can be used to determine the number of buffers used internally by a driver in read/write mode.
-For implications see the section discussing the :c:func:`read()` function.
+Further these ioctls can be used to determine the woke number of buffers used internally by a driver in read/write mode.
+For implications see the section discussing the woke :c:func:`read()` function.

-To get and set the streaming parameters applications call the :ref:`VIDIOC_G_PARM <VIDIOC_G_PARM>` and :ref:`VIDIOC_S_PARM <VIDIOC_G_PARM>` ioctl, respectively.
+To get and set the woke streaming parameters applications call the :ref:`VIDIOC_G_PARM <VIDIOC_G_PARM>` and :ref:`VIDIOC_S_PARM <VIDIOC_G_PARM>` ioctl, respectively.
 They take a pointer to a struct :c:type:`v4l2_streamparm` which contains a